stijnverdin/nice_gui_demo_app/readme.md

 Run tests to figure out which tests are failing.

 ## 6. Create fix-tests branch
-From `main` create branch to fix broken tests.
+From `main` create a branch to fix broken tests.

 Fix the failing tests.